UPDATED: AUGUST 11, 2019

 Getting In Touch: You can reach out via this website and expect a response within 5 days.
 Location/Region: Palm Desert, CA (US)

-How about this listing on HouseSitter.com from immacolata for Bakersfield?
+How about this listing on HouseSitter.com from immacolata for Bakersfield, CA?
 Note that “it isn’t mandatory to work with us.”

 Posting: Nice to meet you!
 My name is immacolata.
 I am hiring a house sitting provider available in Bakersfield, California.
 I hope to find a caring, skillful employee who has semi-regular availability.

 Service Requirements: Our home requires help with plant watering, lawn maintenance, and light landscaping.
 It is preferable if you have personal transportation available.
 The ideal housesitter would have multiple months of prior experience however it isn’t mandatory to work with us.

 Notes On Availability: We can likely work around your schedule.

 How To Apply: Shoot me a message and I’ll try to get back shortly!

 Perhaps you might be interested in this gem in San Francisco, where prior experience for the hopeful “hard working employee with one-off availability… is not required to be hired.”
 And like the others, this person really hopes I’m having a good day.